 The land has been leased by Parks & Wildlife to a Tasmanian business and after many years of hard work behind the scenes to gain numerous permits from an array of government and regulatory bodies, this special place will now embark on a new era of stewardship, one we aim to make Tasmanians proud of.

 A New Era

 Our vision is to build on the magnificent place that Arm End already is, working with the landscape to rehabilitate and re-plant native vegetation.
 The meandering trails will be upgraded and new ones created to make the most of this extraordinary place, and the natural values and heritage stories of the site will be showcased and shared with all.

-A world class public links style golf course, integrated with the landscape and other recreational activities, is also being built to help fund the rehabilitation.
+A world class public links style golf course, draped naturally across the landscape and blended with other recreational activities, is also being built to help fund the rehabilitation.
 All of this work will provide employment and economic benefits to the local and wider community.

 Arm End will continue to be a public space open to walkers, cyclists, birdwatchers, nature-lovers, those who love beaches, fishing, kayaking and even hang gliding.
 It’s just that now it will have new stewards working on it and caring for it, making a significant investment in an environmental and community legacy as well as a world class recreational facility.

 We believe Arm End can become one of Tasmania’s favourite public places – it is already spectacular and our work will regenerate and enhance it for all Tasmanians and visitors alike.

 Get a bird’s eye view of this magical Tasmanian place follow its transformation in the videos below: